keenlabs/keen-gem/README.md

 This will schedule the network call into the event loop and allow your request thread to resume processing immediately.

+### Querying

+The Keen IO API can also be queried to retrieve various metrics about your data.
+An overview of the functionalities can be found on the data analysis documentation page: https://keen.io/docs/data-analysis/

+An example of querying for the count of a particular attribute:

+`ruby
+ > Keen.api_key = '12345'
+ > # You may also specify Keen.project_id = "project_id" here if you did not do so in the environment variables
+ > Keen.count( { :event_collection => "my_app_events", :target_property => "clicks" } )
+ => {"result"=>2}
+`

+The above snippet returned a Hash with the "result" key giving you the number of times the "click" property appears in any of the Keen events in the "my_app_events" event collection.
+In this case, it occurs a total of 2 times.

+Detailed information on accepted parameters for each API resource can be found on the technical reference: https://keen.io/docs/api/reference/

 ### Other code examples

 #### Authentication